Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/rules/gamemastery-guide/chapter-2-tools.md

 Second, look at the complexity of the encounter your creature is likely to appear in.
 If you'll have a large number of creatures, skipping reactions can make the fight flow faster.
 A creature that's more likely to fight solo, on the other hand, might have a reaction to give it a way to continue to be dangerous amid an onslaught of attacks by the party.

 When creating reactions, be careful with "gotcha" abilities—ones that punish players for making perfectly reasonable choices, for rolling poorly, and so on.
 If you include abilities like this, they need to reinforce the creature's core theme and the play style you want it to use in combat.
 For example, a creature that [Strikes](rules/actions/strike.md) as a reaction when someone fails an attack roll will encourage PCs to use their actions on other tactics, rather than attacking multiple times each turn.
 Is that what you want?
 Is this dynamic essential for making the creature feel like it's supposed to?
-This isn't the type of ability you'd give to any old creature— only an incredible duelist or something similar.
+This isn't the type of ability you'd give to any old creature—only an incredible duelist or something similar.

 Reactions should require something out of the ordinary to happen, or should be relatively weak if triggered by something ordinary.
 A reaction that triggers anytime someone tries to [Strike](rules/actions/strike.md) a creature is likely to be perceived by the players as uninteresting because it's so predictable.